Yalta: Climate

-As Yalta lies to the south of the Crimean Mountains and, within an amphitheatre of hills, the climate is mild.
-Yalta has a humid subtropical climate (Köppen climate classification: Cfa) that closely borders on a hot-summer Mediterranean climate (Köppen climate classification: Csa).
-According to the Trewartha climate classification the climate is Do (oceanic.)
+As Yalta lies to the south of the Crimean Mountains and within an amphitheatre of hills, the climate is mild.
+Köppen classifies the city as humid subtropical (Cfa), bordering on a Mediterranean climate (Köppen climate classification: Csa); while the city's Trewartha class is oceanic (Do), barely missing the criteria for humid subtropical (Cf).
 In February, the average temperature reaches 4 °C. Snow is infrequent and melts soon thereafter.
 In July, the average temperature reaches 24 °C. The average annual precipitation is 612 mm, most of it being concentrated in the colder months.
 The sun shines approximately 2,169 hours per year.
 Since the city is located on the shore of the Black Sea, the weather rarely becomes extremely hot due to the cool sea breezes.
 The average annual temperature for Yalta is around 14 C, which makes it one of the warmest places in Ukraine.

 Demographics

 As of the Ukrainian Census conducted on 1 January 2001, the population of Yalta is 80,500.
-The main ethnic groups of Yalta are: Russians (65.5%), Ukrainians (25.7%), Belarusians (1.6%), and Crimean Tatars (1.3%).
+The main ethnic groups of Yalta are: Russians (65.5%), Ukrainians (27.7%), Belarusians (1.6%), and Crimean Tatars (1.3%).
 The majority of people speak Russian as their mother tongue.

 This total number does not comprise the population of neighbouring villages and small towns.
 The metropolitan area population is about 139,500.